top of page

 Weapons

-Sifu Waller puts his attention on sticks: short stick, cane or walking stick.
+For the last 50 years Sifu Waller has put his attention on sticks: short stick, cane or walking stick.
 Different weapons, but still variations on a theme.
 The navel-height stick/cane/walking stick looks like its an extension of his arm.

 Stick